apeskinian/p5_treasures_untold/README.md

     | :---: | :---: |
     | ![Mobile Realm Update](documentation/features/dashboard/product_admin/mobile_realm_update.png "Mobile realm update") | ![Desktop Realm Update](documentation/features/dashboard/product_admin/desktop_realm_update.png "Desktop realm update") |

-    When the red bin icon is tapped/clicked, a prompt is displayed asking the user to confirm the deletion of the selected realm.
+    When the red delete button is clicked, a prompt is displayed asking the user to confirm the deletion of the selected realm.
 The user will also be informed of how many products will be affected by this deletion.

     The user can the confirm the deletion by clicking the 'Delete' button or cancel and return to the dashboard with the 'Cancel' or modal close button.